12AT7

 The first triode had a mutual conductance of 4000 micromhos, which is perfect.
 The second triode tested at 2400.
 I sent it back and asked for a tested tube as a replacement.
 Both triodes of the replacement tested about 3400.

-When questioning the poor test results, a link in the reply pointed to a spec sheet put out by Electro-Harmonix, which is actually New Sensor corp.
-It states the amplification factor of the tube is 45 (the actual number should be 60).
+When questioning the poor test results, a link in the reply pointed to a spec sheet put out by New Sensor Corp.
+It states the amplification factor, or gain, of the tube is 45.
+(An actual 12AT7 has a gain of 60.)
 It doesn't show what the tube test results should be, and because the spec sheet doesn't list the plate resistance you can't calculate the gain to verify it's really 45.
 Additionally, the tube is physically larger than a vintage 12AT7, and the dimensions on the spec sheet are incorrect.

 Gold plated pins